Non-formal communication

 Top tips for non-formal communication

-• Take time to become familiar with the person you’re supporting and how they like to communicate.
+- Take time to get to know the person and how they prefer to communicate.

-• Talk in short, simple phrases to make it easier for the person to understand.
+- Use short, simple phrases to make things easier to understand.

 Useful communication aids